Table of Contents

+The Christian’s relation to God is build on love (1 John 4:19), and love is the main foundation of His law (Mark 12:29, 30).
+To love perfectly is to obey fully (John 14:15; 15:10).
 Jesus wanted a love based obedience of the law instead of formalism.
-But the legalists of Christ’s day forgot the love principle and did not incorporate it in their everyday life.
+But the legalists of His time forgot the love principle and did not incorporate it in their everyday life.

-If one loves Christ supremely with heart, soul, and mind, he will obey the first four commandments that have to do with our duty to God.
-He will not take God’s name in vain, worship other gods, etc. And if one loves his neighbor as himself, he will obey the last six commandments which relate to our duty to our fellow men.
-He will not be able to steal from his neighbor, lie about him, etc. Love will lead to obeying or fulfilling all the law (Exodus 20).
-And Paul repeated that saying “therefore love is the fulfillment of the law” (Romans 13:10).
+If one loves Christ ultimately with heart, soul, and mind, he will obey the first four commandments that have to do with our duty to God.
+He will not take God’s name in vain, worship other gods, etc. (Exodus 20:3-11).
+And if one loves his neighbor as himself, he will obey the last six commandments which relate to our duty to our fellow men.
+He will not be able to steal from his neighbor, lie about him, etc. (Exodus 20:11-17).
+Love will lead to obeying or fulfilling all the law (Exodus 20).
+Paul affirmed this truth, “love is the fulfillment of the law” (Romans 13:10).

 In His service,